 Special Instructions for FAS faculty

-Tenure-track FAS faculty are additionally eligible for awards from the FAS Dependent Care Fund and should apply first to the FAS fund by contacting the relevant Assistant Dean in their division (Humanities, Social Science, and Natural Science).
+Tenure-track FAS faculty are additionally eligible for awards from the FAS Dependent Care Fund and should apply first to the FAS fund by contacting the relevant Assistant Dean in their division (Arts & Humanities, Social Science, Science, and SEAS).
 The FAS DCF also has a $1,000 funding cap per scholar, per academic year.
 Please note that the FAS fund accepts rolling applications throughout the year.
 Check out the FAS faculty affairs website for more information.

-DCF awards may be used in conjunction with existing benefits offered through other work/life programs, such as Parents in a Pinch and the Just in Time Care program, which both have services that can assist in identifying and defraying the cost of backup care in many American cities.
+DCF awards may be used in conjunction with existing benefits offered through other work/life programs, such as Care.com BackupCare, which can provide qualified caregivers in many American cities (pre-registration is required).
 The DCF is intended to assist all ladder faculty.
 Please note that for HMS/HSDM, only Quad-based faculty who are employed directly by Harvard University are eligible.

 To meet the following eligibility criteria to apply for a DCF grant, you must:

 Work in a benefits-eligible position.
 This means you must be:

 AND be employed in one of the following capacities: